-Temporary Anchorage Devices (TADs) can be used alone or in combination with braces to help make tooth movement go more quickly and comfortably.
+Temporary Anchorage Devices (TADs) from Greater Vancouver Orthodontics can be used alone or in combination with braces to help make tooth movement go more quickly and comfortably.

 First, the orthodontist will use a strong anesthetic to numb the gum tissue and the jaw surrounding the spot where the TAD will be placed.

-Removing a TAD is a fast, comfortable procedure that only takes few minutes.
+Removing a TAD is a procedure that only takes a few minutes.

 If you do feel any discomfort related to your TAD, we recommend Tylenol® to help relieve your pain.
-If you are still experiencing pain or discomfort multiple days after your treatment, please contact our office as soon as possible.
+If you are still experiencing pain or discomfort multiple days after your treatment, please contact one of our clinics as soon as possible.

 A TAD is cleaned the same way braces are: by brushing and flossing your teeth regularly and thoroughly.
 When your TAD is placed, we will also provide you with an antimicrobial mouthwash that you will need to use twice a day.